iterative/dvc.org/content/docs/command-reference/dag.md

 input and produce an <abbr>output</abbr>).
 A pipeline may produce intermediate data, and has a final result.

-Machine learning (ML) pipelines typically start a with large raw datasets, include intermediate featurization and training stages, and produce a final model, as well as accuracy [metrics](/doc/command-reference/metrics).
+Data processing or ML pipelines typically start a with large raw datasets, include intermediate featurization and training stages, and produce a final model, as well as accuracy [metrics](/doc/command-reference/metrics).